bockp/Edge-Detection-project/edge.md

 We will then perform a benchmark on the ImageJ plugins, in order to compare them by measuring their execution time and the memory load for the Java Virtual Machine (JVM).

+The link to our github repository containing our report in markdown format, the images, and the code for the benchmark is : https://github.com/bockp/Edge-Detection-project .

 # Material & Methods

 ## Edge-detection theory